-If an entrant's competing or Support Vehicle is involved in an accident or incident at any time during the Event (whether or not during competition), the entrant must provide written details of the accident and witnesses to Race Headquarters at the first opportunity to do so.
+If an entrant's competing or Support Vehicle is involved in an accident or incident at any time during the Event (whether or not during competition), the entrant must provide written details of the accident and witnesses to Race Headquarters at the first opportunity to do so, but within 24 hours.
 Participants must handle their own claims with their respective Insurance providers or agents; the organizer may provide relevant assistance and coordination should it be requested.